sathomas/jsDataV.is/src/text/ch1/06-radar-charts.md

 ### Step 2: Create the Chart

 A single call to flotr2's `draw()` method is all it takes to create our chart.
 We need to specify the <span class="smcp">HTML</span> element in which to place the chart, as well as the chart data.
-For the data, we'll use the `get_player()` function above.
-The code below also includes a few options.
+For the data, we'll use the `get_player()` function previously.
+The following code also includes a few options.
 The `title` option in line 9 provides an overall title for the chart, and the `radar` option in line 10 tells flotr2 the type of chart we want.
 With a radar chart we also have to explicitly specify a circular (as opposed to rectangular) grid, so we do that with the `grid` option in line 11.
 The final two options detail the x- and y-axes.
-For the x-axis we'll use our `labels` array to give each statistic a name, and for the y-axis we forgo labels altogether and explicitly specify the minimum and maximum values.
+For the x-axis we'll use our `labels` array to give each statistic a name, and for the y-axis we'll forgo labels altogether and explicitly specify the minimum and maximum values.

 ``` {.javascript .numberLines}
 Flotr.draw(document.getElementById("chart"),